HOW IS A METAMORPHIC ROCK FORMED ?

 Uplift and erosion help bring metamorphic rocks to the Earth’s surface.

 There are two types of metamorphic rocks.
 They are foliated metamorphic rocks and non-foliated metamorphic rocks.

-In geology of a rock, the word “foliated” is described as having a structure of thin layers.
+In the geology of a rock, the word “foliated” is described as having a structure of thin layers.

-Examples of foliated metamorphic rocks include gneiss, phyllite, schist, anthracite and slate.
+Examples of foliated metamorphic rocks include, gneiss, phyllite, schist, anthracite and slate.
 These all have a layered or banded appearance from the exposure to extreme heat and pressure.
 Because of the layers, they can be easily split apart.
 An example would be slate, as it is often split to make thin roofing tiles

-Examples of non-foliated metamorphic rocks, include hornfels, marble, quartzite, and novaculite.
+Examples of non-foliated metamorphic rocks include, hornfels, marble, quartzite, and novaculite.
 These have no layered or banded appearance and are very durable and strong rocks.

 Metamorphic rocks along with igneous and sedimentary rocks, are classified on the basis of grain size, shape, orientation and mineral composition.

 Metamorphic rocks can also be formed from other metamorphic rocks.

 Most of the Earth’s crust is made up of metamorphic rock.

 Slate, a metamorphic rock, can form from either clay, shale or mudstone.